-The story of Chanel herself has become part of legend.
-After growing up in an orphanage, Gabrielle Chanel – born on 19th August 1883, in Saumur – went on to open her first Paris shop – selling hats – in 1910, at 21 Rue Cambon.
+The story of Chanel herself has become legend.
+After growing up in an orphanage, Gabrielle Chanel – born 19th August 1883, in Saumur – went on to open her first Paris boutique, selling hats, at 21 Rue Cambon in 1910.
 She made her name selling clothes that were not just beautiful and stylish, but comfortable, freeing women from tight corsetry through her innovative use of tweed and jersey, tailored with a nod to men’s clothing – including trousers.
 She’s also widely credited as first to introduce that essential in a woman’s wardrobe: ‘The Little Black Dress’.

 A Chanel suit or a handbag is still a ‘landmark’ purchase, for countless women around the world, and the interlocking Cs of Coco Chanel have become the ultimate, spot-it-at-100 paces brand insignia.
 Chanel wasn’t content just to put that stamp on fashionable clothing, but also desirable jewellery (fine jewellery and fabulous faux), and every accessory a woman could dream of.
-(If you’d like to read the full history of Chanel, we can’t recommend Justine Picardie’s book Coco Chanel: The Legend and the Life, too highly; find it here on Amazon.)
+(If you’d like to read the full history of Chanel, we can’t recommend too highly Justine Picardie’s book Coco Chanel: The Legend and the Life; find it here on Amazon.)

 2007 heralded a new era in Chanel perfume creativity with the unveiling of Les Exclusifs, initially a collection of 10 fragrances (though more have since been added).
 Jacques Polge’s inspiration was the rich Chanel heritage – and, above all, the ingredients themselves.
-‘As a perfumer, I’m always playing with notes to come up with new and intriguing accords,’ explains M. Polge, whose lab is situated a petal’s throw from the fields in Grasse where Chanel, uniquely, still control their own acres of roses and jasmine.
+‘As a perfumer, I’m always playing with notes to come up with new and intriguing accords,’ explains M. Polge.
+(Chanel, uniquely, still control their own acres of roses and jasmine in Grasse.)

 But Chanel, as ever, is always looking forward.
-And since late 2013. the perfume world has been buzzing with news that Olivier Polge – Jacques Polge‘s son, and a dynamic, award-winning perfumer in his own right – has taken his place alongside his father at Chanel.
+And today Olivier Polge – Jacques Polge‘s son, and a dynamic, award-winning perfumer in his own right – has taken his place alongside his father at Chanel.